The Road Not Taken (short story)

-"The Road Not Taken" is a science fiction short story by American writer Harry Turtledove, in which he presents a fictitious account of a first encounter between humanity and an alien race, the Roxolani.
+"The Road Not Taken" is a science fiction short story by American writer Harry Turtledove about the first encounter between humanity and an alien race, the Roxolani.
 It is a prequel to another Turtledove short story entitled "Herbig-Haro".

 Plot summary

 The story is told through limited third person point of view, with most of the story concerning a single Roxolani captain, Togram.
 During a routine journey of conquest, they happen upon Earth.
 The Roxolani anticipate a simple and rewarding campaign, as they detect no use of gravity manipulation, the cornerstone of their civilization.
 Humanity is awed by the alien invaders, as the maneuverability granted by their technology suggests the rest of their civilization is equally impressive.
 But as they begin their assault, things take a turn for the absurd—the Roxolani attack with matchlock weapons and black powder explosives.
 Humans retaliate with automatic weapons and missiles.
 The battle is over in minutes, and most of the invaders are killed.
 A few are captured alive.

 When they are interrogated, the truth becomes evident: the method of manipulating gravity is absurdly simple, and species that discover it are able to use faster-than-light travel with primitive technological sophistication.
 This enabled them to engage in wars of conquest on a galactic scale.
 However, adopting the gravity technology stifles further technological development as the creative energies of societies that find it go into perfecting it.
 In contrast, humans somehow missed developing gravity manipulation and advanced further technologically.
 Unlike the broad reaching implications of Earth technology, gravity manipulation has no other uses.

 As Togram and another Roxolani captive realize that they have now given a far more advanced civilization the means to travel to countless worlds, the story closes with the two asking themselves, "What have we done?"